1 55 Meters To Feet

 • Q: Is the conversion factor of 3.28084 exact?

 • A: No, it's an approximation.
 The actual conversion factor is slightly more complex and depends on the precise definitions of the meter and the foot.
-However, 3.28084 provides sufficient accuracy for most purposes.
+On the flip side, 3.28084 provides sufficient accuracy for most purposes.

 • Q: Why are there two different measurement systems?